1Password's cheapest plan begins at just $2.99 per month for an individual user, running to $7.99 per month, per user on the 1Password Business tier.

 There's no one-size-fits-all 1Password pricing.
 Instead, the company breaks their services down into five different plans with a different monthly price for each.

 The Teams plan covers small business teams, while the Business plan offers five times the storage and a VIP support team, while an Enterprise plan with a dedicated account manager and onboarding process is available for a custom quote.
-Business accounts are currently free for 6 months, with 1Password extending the standard trial period beyond the usual 30 days.
+Teams, Business and Enterprise accounts can also get a free trial of 30 days.

 Here's our overview of all five plans, so you can easily compare the costs, features, and benefits of each.